yellowstonegames/SquidLib/README.md

 -       DharmaRNG can be used to make more or less "lucky" RNGs that skew towards high or low results
 -       SobolQRNG produces deterministic results that may seem random, but tend to be more evenly distributed
 -   Able to find Bresenham Lines for 2D and 3D coordinates.
---      Also can use Wu or Elias Lines (antialiased Bresenham Lines)
+  -   Also can use Wu or Elias Lines (antialiased Bresenham Lines)
 -   Perlin noise implementation
---      Used to make Brogue-style "moving" water that works by altering the background lightness.
+  -   Used to make Brogue-style "moving" water that works by altering the background lightness

 Download JARs from the Releases tab or use Maven Central to download with
 ```